Jacob Meyers Player Props: Astros vs. Rockies

 Jacob Meyers At The Plate

+- In 54.8% of his 62 games this season, Meyers has picked up at least one hit.
+He's also had 11 multi-hit games.

-- He has hit a home run in 9.8% of his games this season, and 2.6% of his trips to the plate.
+- He has homered in six games this year (9.7%), leaving the park in 2.6% of his chances at the plate.

+- Meyers has had at least one RBI in 22.6% of his games this year (14 of 62), with two or more RBI six times (9.7%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.